Pennsylvania Trout Stamp Cost: Permits, Prices, and Who Needs One

 Habitat Restoration Projects

-• stabilized stream banks with engineered log jams
+• Stabilized stream banks with engineered log jams

-• planted riparian buffers for shade and filtration
+• Planted riparian buffers for shade and filtration

-• rock cross-vanes to form pools
+• Rock cross-vanes to form pools

-• coldwater recharge via spring protection
+• Coldwater recharge via spring protection

-• community-led restoration grant sites
+• Community-led restoration grant sites

 Fisheries Research Funding

-Annual reports present metrics: acres restored, stocking numbers, population trends, and project ROI for recreational fishing enhancement.
+The Pennsylvania Fish and Boat Commission conducts population surveys, telemetry studies, and ecosystem modeling.
+Annual reports present metrics: acres restored, stocking numbers, population trends, and project results for recreational fishing.

 Youth Conservation Education

-Grants finance community outreach that scales conservation messaging and recruits volunteers for habitat restoration.
-Budget lines are traceable: program delivery, research support, outreach, equipment, and restoration.
+Funds cover curricula, field training, and monitoring equipment.
+Grants support community outreach that scales conservation messaging and recruits volunteers for habitat restoration.

 • Wetland restoration site visits